IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Security.MSAL/README.md

 3. Navigate to `API permissions`.
 Click on `Add a permission`.
 4. Go to `My APIs`.
 5. Select `HostAPI`.
+6. Select the `Client.Access` role while ensuring that `Application permissions` are also set.
+7. Click on `Add permissoins`.
-6. Click on `Grant admin consent for Default Directory`.
+8. Click on `Grant admin consent for Default Directory`.

 #### Configure `appsettings.json`

+Your API service hosting the endpoints for consumption needs to be configured using your `Host Application` configuration from Microsoft Entra ID.
 Ensure you specify the necessary properties for `AzureAd`.

 ```json